jhv9096/jhv9096-SpringBoot-Practice-Project/README.md

 - How to setup a SpringBoot Project
 - How to use Spring Annotations
 - How to map API commands using Spring
+- How to test APIs using Swagger
+- How to setup an H2 Database using in-memory storage
+- How to setup an H2 Database using file storage for persistence

 ## License
 This project is licensed under the [MIT license](LICENSE).